-- Samuel anointed him in the midst of his seven older brothers and his father.
+- Samuel anointed him while his seven older brothers and father stood by and watched.

 1 Peter 5:6, Therefore humble yourselves under the mighty hand of God, that He may exalt you at the proper time.

-- David was with the sheep, what a great place to find a shepherd for the nation.
+- David was out with the sheep, a lowly shepherd, what a great place to find a shepherd for the nation.

-- What might God be using in your life as preparation for a greater calling?
+- What might God be using in your life personally as preparation for a greater calling?

 - Keeping the sheep was a servant’s job.
 This showed that David’s family was not especially wealthy as they could not afford servants.